APPLY TO BE A VENDOR

 Vendors who cancel may receive a partial refund:

 As always, we welcome and value your feedback.
 Please do not hesitate to reach out to us with any questions or concerns.
-Crab Festival inquiries should be directed to the Astoria-Warrenton Area Chamber of Commerce by emailing our Community Builder events@oldoregon.com or by calling our Visitor Center (503) 325-6311.
+Crab Festival inquiries should be directed to the Astoria-Warrenton Area Chamber of Commerce by emailing our Event Coordinator events@oldoregon.com or by calling our Visitor Center (503) 325-6311.